codingforeveryone/READMEs/html-css/css-centering.md

 ## Using translate
 To use this technique you should be able to set the element position as `absolute`, and the parents position as `relative`.
 If you cannot, you could probably nest your element in an outer `<div>` and use this technique with that div as the parent.

+:warning:  *Note on `transform` property*: **the transform property allows for modifying an elements position, size and rotation in place.
+Though versatile, it is not widely adopted by many modern browsers by default, and requires additional prefixed declarations to extend support.
+The code shown below is not prefixed in order to keep the focus on centering HTML elements.
+If you want to expand your knowledge about prefixes, you can check the [resources](#resources).** |
+---|

 The HTML:
 ```HTML
 <body>